Have you seen “Not Secure” warnings popping up in the URL bar? Are you aware of the security changes for internet browsers? What’s the deal?

-To wrap it all up, if your site is currently not secure and doesn’t have an SSL certificate installed, you’ll want to fix that as soon as possible so the errors don’t affect your business, site traffic, or SEO.
+To wrap it all up, if your site is currently not secure and doesn’t have an SSL certificate installed, you’ll want to fix that as soon as possible so the errors and warnings don’t affect your business, site traffic, or SEO.

 This article has been updated from its original publish date on October 5, 2017.
 All imagery in the article was shot and created in-house at Flywheel.